 Step 1: Create a Digital Signature Field in PDF

 Tap "Prepare Form" when you open the PDF.
 Next, click "Digital Signature" and then add the digital sign field to the PDF.

 Step 2: Create or Import the Digital Signature

 Enter Reader or Comment mode and tap the digital signature field.
 UPDF supports you to import a digital signature from your devices or create a new one.
 After importing the digital signature, you can also edit the digital signature preference such as logo, name, date, labels, etc.

 Furthermore, if you want to maximize its functionality and enjoy it on a professional level, upgrade to UPDF Pro at an economical price.

-When law firm staffs need to follow up on some cases, UPDF allows you to make comments on PDF documents, and sign the PDF documents.
+When law firm staff need to follow up on some cases, UPDF allows you to make comments on PDF documents, and sign the PDF documents.
 When you find that there is a typo on the PDF document, UPDF allows you to fix them.
 UPDF is the best assistant for you to improve productivity.
 What're you waiting for?
 Download it today to enhance your work.